networknext/next/docs/operator_guide_to_bare_metal_relays.md

 Once all the datacenters are added to `datapacket/main.tf` save the file.

-_I'm sure you can see, if there is was a REST API for datapacket, then you could create your own datapacket config tool in sellers/datapacket.go and set it up to automatically generate the datacenter map each time it runs._
+If there was a REST API for datapacket, then you could create your own datapacket config tool in sellers/datapacket.go and set it up to automatically generate the datacenter map for you in `terraform/sellers/datapacket/generated.tf` instead of doing this step manually.

 ## 3. Link seller to dev/prod relays terraform script